newaetech/ChipShover/controller-hardware/README.md

 ## ChipShover-One

 ChipShover-One is NewAE Technology Inc's premium control box.
 When people come into your lab, they will know you mean serious business.
-We've done foolish things like using a joystick which cost more than the entire BOM of other lower-cost solutions, but has the right "stick feel" compared to cheaper solutions.
+We've done things like using a joystick which cost more than the entire BOM of other lower-cost solutions, but has the right "stick feel" compared to cheaper solutions.

 But it's not just nice stick-feel that make this such a nice tool - with ChipShover-One you get capabilities like: